barthwalsaurabh0/ishne_to_csv/README.md

 # ISHNE to CSV Converter

-This Python package provides a utility to convert ISHNE Holter ECG files (`.ISHNE`) into CSV format with timestamped entries in Unix epoch nanoseconds.
+A Python package and CLI to convert ISHNE Holter ECG files (.ISHNE) to CSV format with timestamped entries.

 ## ISHNE Format